-Chet’s neighbourhood wasn’t one of the best ones in Cambridge.
+Chet’s neighbourhood wasn’t one of the better ones in Cambridge.
 A couple of sketchy characters were loitering in the parking lot, so I got out of the car and followed him inside.

 I tried to pull away, but he had a firm grip on me.
 “Don’t resist, babe.
 Relax, and you might actually enjoy it.”

-“Hi, Lacey.”
-One of the roommates emerged from the bathroom, clad only in some superhero boxer shorts, his manboobs covered in a thick matting of black hair.
+One of the roommates emerged from the bathroom, clad only in some superhero boxer shorts, his man boobs covered in a thick matting of black hair.
+“Hi, Lacey,” he said.
 “Are you spending the night?”